EconForge/dolo.py/doc/source/model_api.rst

     model.set_calibration(delta=0.04)
     print(model.get_calibration(['beta', 'delta'])) # -> [0.96, 0.04]

-Under the hood, the method stores the symbolic relations between symbols (accessible in ``model.symbolic.calibration_dict``).
+Under the hood, the method stores the symbolic relations between symbols.
 It is precisely equivalent to use the ``set_calibration`` method or to change the values in the yaml files.
 In particular, the calibration order is irrelevant as long as all parameters can be deduced one from another.

 Functions